Aaretha/Semester3Assignment2/README.md

    ```

 2. **Configure AWS S3 Bucket**
    Create an S3 bucket to host the static website.
-This step includes setting up the bucket policy to make it publicly accessible and defining the `index.html` and `error.html` as the default documents.
+This step includes setting up the bucket policy to make it publicly accessible and defining the `index.html` and `error.html` as the default documents(as per the frst assignment given).

 3. **Set Up CloudFront Distribution**
    Create a CloudFront distribution to serve the content from the S3 bucket.
 This includes configuring the default root object, integrating the SSL certificate for HTTPS, and setting up the origin access identity.